allmaps/allmaps/apps/cli/README.md

 allmaps transform --help
 ```

-#### Transform Position
+#### Transform coordinates

-Transform positions from input files forward (or backward) using a transformation built from the GCPs and transformation type specified in a Georeference Annotation or separately.
+Transform coordinates from input files forward (or backward) using a transformation built from the GCPs and transformation type specified in a Georeference Annotation.
+It's also possible to supply the GCPs and transformation type separately.

-Position-files are expected to contain one position on each line, formatted as pairs of coordinates in decimal form separated by spaces.
-E.g. `X_origin Y_origin`
+Input files with coordinates are expected to contain one coordinate on each line, formatted as pairs of coordinates in decimal form separated by spaces:

+E.g. `X_origin Y_origin`.

 GCP-files are similar: `X_origin Y_origin X_destination Y_destination`

-For this specific command, if no input-files are supplied in the a promt will show up in stdin, enabling you to enter positions one by one in the same format as above and read the transformed result.
+For this specific command, if no input files are supplied in the a prompt will show up in stdin, enabling you to enter coordinates one by one in the same format as above and read the transformed result.

-This command (and position format) was inspired by gdaltransform.
+This command was inspired by [gdaltransform](https://gdal.org/programs/gdaltransform.html).

 **Examples:**